Help craft your internal and user-facing policies to help users from sharing sensitive info

 Two of the most commonly shared pieces of personally identifiable information are email addresses and phone numbers.
 Simply preventing “.com”, the “@” sign, and numbers from being typed are a good start.
 Better yet, use a filtering solution that can detect clever attempts of getting around the filter when users spell out numbers or type “at” in place of the “@” sign (among other techniques).

-Restricted chat is commonly referred to as White List Filtering.
+Restricted chat can also be referred to as White List Filtering.
 Users are only allowed to type words and phrases that are on a pre-approved list.
 Kids have been known to be able to circumvent white list filters to share information such as their phone number, so moderation efforts still need to be in place.
-Read the very informative post by Izzy Neis for more details on restricted chat challenges: Is there such thing as 100% Safe Chat for kids?

 This is a common moderation practice for preventing any inappropriate behavior and worth mentioning here.
 If a user tries to share their personal information once, keep an eye on their content to be sure they do not try again.